 He put the feather down.
 He picked up the river stone.

 Smooth.
 Heavy.
-It filled his palm the way a palm was meant to be filled — the curve of the stone matching the curve of his hand as if one had been made for the other.
+It filled his palm as a palm was meant to be filled, the curve of the stone matching the curve of his hand as if one had been made for the other.
 Bahar.
 A river in Bahar.
-He had been — on a mission.
+He had been on a mission.
 The details were gone.
-The river remained, and the stone, and the act of bending to pick it up, and the surprising weight of it, and the thought — he remembered the thought clearly, more clearly than the river or the mission or the reason he had been in Bahar at all — the thought: this fits.
+The river remained, and the stone, and the act of bending to pick it up, and the surprising weight of it, and the thought, he remembered the thought clearly, more clearly than the river or the mission or the reason he had been in Bahar at all, the thought: this fits.

 A stone that fit his hand.
 In a life where nothing fit.
 He had carried it ever since.